 What is UX design and why is it crucial for a website's success?

-In the modern digital environment, UX design (User Experience design) has become one of the most important aspects of any successful website or mobile application.
+In the modern digital environment, UX design (User Experience design) has become one of the most important aspects of every successful website or mobile application.
 But what is UX design exactly, who is involved in UX design, and why is it so important for your business?

 What does UX design mean and why is UX design important?